newjersey/navigator.business.nj.gov/content/src/fundings/dep-drinking-water.md

 openDate: ""
 dueDate: ""
 descriptionMd: This program provides low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.
----
+summaryDescriptionMd: >-
   This program provides low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.
 ---

-### Eligibility
+## Eligibility

 Must be a nonprofit, non-community water systems in New Jersey and use the funds for the following construction projects: